atlesn/rrr/README.dev.md

 In addition, there are multiple smaller utilities.

-## Writing to output buffer

-All instances have an output buffer which other modules read from, also those which does not produce output in which this is simply not used.
-The buffer provides locking and memory fences for data messages which are to move between threads.
-This is handled by the `message broker`.
-Instances using the broker are called `costumers`.

-The buffers of all modules are created prior to starting the modules.
-Whenever a function in the message broker is called, the existence of the requested costumer is checked.
-If it does not exist, the call will fail.
-If it does exist, a reference count is incremented ensuring the costumer is not deleted while it's being used.

-All writes to the output buffer AND all writes to memory areas pointed to by data inside the buffer MUST happen inside the provided write methods.
-Reads must also happen inside provided functions.

-These methods are always available for an instance to use:

-	rrr_message_broker_write_entry (
-				INSTANCE_D_BROKER(data->thread_data), // Retrieves pointer to the message broker INSTANCE_D_HANDLE(data->thread_data), // Gets the costumer handle of the current instance NULL,
-				0,
-				0,
-				my_write_callback_function,
-				&my_write_callback_data
-	)

-- The NULL and 0's are IP information which is not used in this case.
-- The callback function must be provided by the instance, the actual writing happens here
-- The callback data is used only by the callback function and instructs it on what to do

-The callback function will receive a pre-allocated so called `ip buffer entry`.
-This struct holds IP address data (if any) and the message itself.
-It also provides reference counting and locking.

-Depending on how a module is written, we don't always know wether we should actually write to the buffer or not when calling a write functions.
-If we do not wish to use the entry in the callback after all, the callback may return `RRR_MESSAGE_BROKER_DROP`.
-It's on the other hand also possible to make the message broker call the callback again immediately if we wish to write another entry (or try again) by `RRR_MESSAGE_BROKER_AGAIN`.
-These two may be ORed together.
-For severe errors, return `RRR_MESSAGE_BROKER_ERR`.
-This makes the write function also return and error (non-zero).

-The IP buffer entry must be filled with an RRR message as other modules expects this.
-The message must only be allocated and written to inside the write callback to provide proper memory fencing.

-Before the callback returns, the IP buffer entry MUST be unlocked using `rrr_ip_buffer_entry_unlock()`.
-Reference counting can usually be disregarded in the write callback.

-Some fast write methods are available to use for entries which already have been allocated inside a write function (and not modified afterwards), but which we now wish to write to the output buffer without allocating a new entry.
-These functions are marked with `unsafe`.

-	// Write to the output buffer
-	rrr_message_broker_incref_and_write_entry_unsafe_no_unlock(...);

-	// Write to the delayed write queue of the output buffer rrr_message_broker_incref_and_write_entry_delayed_unsafe_no_unlock(...);

-	// Removes entries one by one from the given collection and puts it into the output buffer rrr_message_broker_write_entries_from_collection_unsafe(...);

-A delayed write can be performed while still being inside the callback of a write function or a poll callback (read further down) of the buffer we are writing to.

-If we cannot guarantee that an IP buffer entry has been written to exclusively inside a write function, we must clone it when we add it to the output queue:

-	// Allocate new memory and copy to it rrr_message_broker_clone_and_write_entry(...);

-## Reading/polling from other modules

-The action of retrieving messages from the output buffers of other instances is called polling.
-This is done somewhat manually in every module inside the main thread function.
-Here, an example of the minimum structure needed to perform polls in a module.
-The dots are where other code goes.

-A poll structure holds information about who we should poll from.
-It might be costumized, although this is not recommended as it might confuse users.

-	...

-	// At the top of the thread functions struct rrr_poll_collection poll;
-	rrr_poll_collection_init(&poll);

-	// Make sure poll data is freed if we are cancelled pthread_cleanup_push(rrr_poll_collection_clear_void, &poll);

-	...

-	// Read the `senders` configuration parameter and store all senders into our poll struct rrr_poll_add_from_thread_senders(&poll, thread_data);

-	...

-	// Main thread loop
-	while (...) {
-			// Do the polling and call the callback if data was polled. if (rrr_poll_do_rrr_poll_delete (thread_data, &poll, my_poll_callback, 0) != 0) {
-				break;
-			}
-	}

-	...

-	// At the end of the function, just before exiting pthread_cleanup_pop(1);

-	...

-Just as when we write, the IP buffer entry received in the callback must be unlocked prior to returning.
-The data will be destroyed when returning from the callback, unless the reference count of the entry is incremented, which we must do if we wish to store the entry inside our instance.

-The IP buffer entry struct may be used directly in linked lists.
-An entry only exists in one instance at a time, this is enforced by only

 ## Thread state convention

 Read Route Record creates one thread for every instance when it starts.
 All threads, when started, must first initialize their data